ERF: Energy Research and Forecasting Model: Numerical Methodology

 \subsection{Mesh Refinement}

 ERF also allows both dynamic and static mesh refinement with sub-cycling in time at finer levels of refinement.
 Arbitrary integer refinement ratios are allowed although typically ratios of 2, 3 or 4 are used; refinement can also be anisotropic, allowing refinement in one coordinate direction but not another.
 We utilize two-way coupling, in which the coarse solution is used to provide Dirichlet boundary conditions for the fine solution and the fine solution is averaged down onto the coarser level.
-In addition, we reflux all advected scalars to ensure conservation; refluxing involves the replacement of fluxes on a coarse mesh by the space-and-time-averaged fluxes on the fine mesh, such that conservation in the multilevel case matches that from a single-level simulation.
-For coarse-to-fine communication, we provide ``ghost cell'' data for cell-centered data and tangential momentum components to the fine level by interpolating in space and time outside the region covered by the fine level.
-We also interpolate the normal momentum at the coarse-fine interface itself; this ensures mass conservation since the normal momentum is in fact the flux for the density field.
-In order to ensure that the fine momentum on the coarse-fine boundary stays consistent with the interpolated coarse values throughout a fine timestep, we also interpolate the source term for the normal momentum on the coarse-fine interface.
-When using the anelastic approximation, this ensures that the computation of the updates to the fine momentum do not use any pressure perturbation values from the coarser level, which are not synchronized between levels.
+In addition, at the coarse-fine interface, we reflux all advected scalars to ensure conservation; refluxing involves the replacement of fluxes on a coarse mesh by the space-and-time-averaged fluxes on the fine mesh, such that conservation in the multilevel case matches the single-level simulation.